 You can do several things on your page to get the former right and then even more things outside of that (off the page if you will) to ace the latter.

 We’ll take a look at on-page SEO first.

 There are 3 big categories in on-page SEO, that you’ll need to take a look at.
 The first, and most important, is content.

 You’ve probably heard it before: “Content is king.”
 Bill Gates made this prediction in 1996 and it’s as true as ever today.

-When you google “quick and easy homemade mac and cheese”, Google will put all its energy into delivering to you what Google beliefs is the best recipe for homemade mac and cheese (that takes little time and uses few ingredients) on the entire web.
+When you Google “quick and easy homemade mac and cheese”, Google will put all its energy into delivering to you what Google believes is the best recipe for homemade mac and cheese (that takes little time and uses few ingredients) on the entire web.

 It doesn’t look for the quickest recipe, the easiest recipe, or throws out a bunch of online shops for frozen dinners.

 Google always tries to give you the best possible experience by directing you to the greatest content it can find.